-Florence in One Day: What to See, Do & Skip (First-Timer’s Guide)
+Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 - Akshay Umashankar

 We arrived in Florence by train from Pisa, bright and early because yes, we’re those annoying early birds.
-First impressions?
-Florence feels like a perfect mash-up of Renaissance grandeur and modern European energy.
-Think vibrant colours, cobblestoned streets, buzzing piazzas, and this instantly tells you: this city knows its history and wears it well!
+Our first impression was that Florence feels like a mash-up of Renaissance grandeur and modern European energy.
+Vibrant colours, cobblestoned streets, buzzing piazzas, and this instantly tells you this city was truly the land of the creative, as this was the art and architecture hub in the renaissance times.
+Leonardo Da Vinci himself trained as an apprentice here before going to create masterpieces such as the 'Monalisa'.

 A quick FYI: Florence is always busy.
 No matter the season, expect crowds, especially around major attractions.
 A little patience goes a long way here.